 I have been playing guitar since I was 12 years old.
-I am now in my early 50’s but I still feel 25.
+I am now in my mid 50’s but I still feel 25.
 OK, maybe some days 35.
 I have been in bands, studios and jazz orchestras all my life, and I love everything about live music.
 In the early 1980s, when The Police and U2 were still new acts, I was playing punk and new-wave in the clubs of Montreal.

-I have been performing all my professional life, but most of it is as a speaker, talking to corporate audiences about technology and people.
+I have been performing all my professional life, but most of it is as a keynote speaker, talking to corporate audiences about technology and people.
 But there’s still a stage, an audience, and a sound crew, and it’s great fun in its own way.
 My speaking website is steveprentice.com.

 My occasional blogs on this website are about music and the showbiz industry.
 They are listed at the bottom of this home page, and I am also putting together an index of them here.

 My biggest audience (to date) was approximately 5,000, when I played with a group of bands during the Grey Cup festivities in Toronto, headlined by April Wine and Great Big Sea.